Extracting the signed backbone of intrinsically dense weighted networks: Empirical Analysis

 Employing very large $\alpha$ values eliminates negative links almost completely.
 This is largely because the edges with relatively small expected values under the null model have relatively large variances.
 Increasing $\alpha$ too much, thus, tends to eliminate negative edges first as well as other edges in local regions characterized by edge weights of small magnitude.
 In the case of high-magnitude regions, an edge between two high-strength nodes is expected to have a large expectation under the null model.
 It is much harder for such edges to empirically observe much larger weights than the null expectation since the total weight in the network is fixed.
 This implies an upper boundary on vigor values for edges connecting to high-strength nodes.
 Therefore, increasing $\beta$ too much, especially on its positive range, tends to eliminate edges between central, high-strength nodes.

-\textbf{Effects of vigor threshold.} In a similar fashion, we have also explored the whole continuous range of vigor threshold under different significance threshold filter in Figure \ref{fig:retainbeta}.
-The significance threshold is represented with $\beta = \beta^+ = -\beta^-$ on \textit{x-axes}.
+\textbf{Effects of vigor threshold.} In a similar fashion, we have also explored the whole continuous range of vigor threshold under different significance threshold filters in Figure \ref{fig:retainbeta}.
+The vigor threshold is represented with $\beta = \beta^+ = -\beta^-$ on \textit{x-axes}.
 Three different significance threshold settings are represented in columns.
 Except for \textit{Species} network and except under strict vigor thresholds, all or almost all nodes remain in the backbone.
-When edges are inspected, in line with the relevant conclusions derived from Figure \ref{fig:retainalpha}, increasing $\beta$ does not sufficiently eliminate the negative edges which would be otherwise statistically insignificant.
+When edges are inspected, in line with the relevant conclusions derived from Figure \ref{fig:retainalpha}, increasing $\beta$ does not sufficiently eliminate the negative edges that are otherwise statistically insignificant.
 In very large values of $\beta$, positive links are largely eliminated.
 When $\beta = 1$, the edges remaining in the backbone are the zero-weighted (i.e., nonexistent) edges.
 Accordingly, employing very large vigor thresholds should be avoided.

 \textbf{Conclusion}.
 Overall, we have shown that the proposed method is able to reduce an intrinsically dense network to a signed backbone of the relative size of $10\%$ to $20\%$ such that the resulting backbone contains comparable portions of negative and positive edges.
 Yet, the hyperparameter selection largely lies with the user and can be changed according to the purpose of analysis and the nature of the network.
-For instance, \textit{Species} network is constructed with similarity values as edge weights and the edge weights do not follow a skewed distribution unlike other networks.
+For instance, \textit{Species} network is constructed with similarity values as edge weights and the edge weights do not follow a skewed distribution, unlike other networks.
 Therefore, its behavior under the proposed filters partially deviates from the behavior of the other employed networks.

-Principally, we can conclude that (i) \textit{significance filter} should almost always be used with a fair threshold, (ii) very large threshold values for both filters should be avoided, and (iii) a sufficiently balanced, statistically meaningful, and sparse backbone can be extracted with a balanced utilization of the two proposed filters.
+Principally, we can conclude that (i) \textit{significance filter} should almost always be used with a fairly medium threshold where fairness can be evaluated with respect to the backbone size or by inspecting the range and scale of $\alpha_{ij}$ values in the original network, (ii) very large threshold values for both filters but especially for \textit{vigor filter} should be avoided, and (iii) a sufficiently balanced, statistically meaningful, and sparse backbone can be extracted with a balanced utilization of the two proposed filters.